zhiwenh/delib/README.md

 # DeLib

-A lightweight, non-restrictive library and CLI for Ethereum and IPFS that is easy to use and learn.
-It provides you the freedom to customize your decentralized application development process to suit your specific needs.
+A non-restrictive framework (CLI/library) for Ethereum and IPFS.
+It lets you customize your decentralized application development process to suit your specific needs.

-Disclaimer: DeLib is still in active alpha development and is bound to have bugs.
+DISCLAIMER: DeLib is still in active alpha development and is bound to have bugs.

 #### Features